Skip to content

 • Show QR — displays the QR code for sharing with new members

-• Delete — removes the community locally and deletes all associated device channels (confirmation dialog warns how many channels will be removed)
+• Leave Community — removes the community locally and deletes all associated device channels (confirmation dialog warns how many channels will be removed)

 AspectChannelsDirect Messages